LittlePumpkin87/recipe-app/README.md

 Licensed under the GNU Affero General Public License v3.0 — see [LICENSE](LICENSE).

-As required by section 13 of the AGPL, a link to this repository is shown in the application's user interface.
+Section 13 of the AGPL requires that anyone interacting with the software over a network be offered a link to its source.
+There is no user interface yet; the link will be part of the frontend from the moment one exists.

 ## Known audit findings